 Is it really possible to restore an extinct species?
 Kate Priestman looks at the case of the quagga…

-Zebra’s are one of the most recognisable animals on the planet.
+Zebras are one of the most recognisable animals on the planet.
 Their striking pelage with its exquisite markings has made them a reference for fashion houses and designers alike.
-This beautiful African equid has though suffered at the hands of humans, who have hunted them for their skins and meat (and continue to do so), and in the case of the quagga, have pushed them to extinction.
+However, this beautiful African equid has suffered at the hands of humans who have hunted them for their skins and meat (and continue to do so), and in the case of the quagga, have pushed them to extinction.